elenabebrish/FINAL-PROJECT/README.md

 This is final project for Java beginner course in program "She goes tech".
 It's main agenda is to showcase learned Java basic skills by creating game, including simple database using MySQL Workbench.

 GAME DESCRIPTION:
 GuessMyWord is played by 1 player.
-The Player’s goal is to guess all letters of the word from the chosen topic using as less tries as possible.
+The Player’s goal is to guess the word from the chosen topic straight away or by letters using as less tries as possible but not more than 10.
 Each topic has its ID and each word has its ID and is unique.

 GAME RULES:
 1. The player starts the game.
 2. The Player writes its name and then chooses one of 5 suggested topics.
 3. The game chooses random word from this topic for user to guess it.
 4. The player guesses one letter after another until the whole word is written in display
-5. After the game the Player can see score board with results of the game: username, score, number of tries IMPLEMENTED GAME LOGIC:
+5. After the game the Player can see score board with results of the game of TOP-10 best players: ranking, username, score.
+IMPLEMENTED GAME LOGIC:
 1. Game starts with suggestion to enter Player’s name: "Please enter your username"
 2. Then the Player is invited to choose a necessary action: “Choose and enter number to take followed action”